 Want to brush up on your lead climbing skills?
 Check out our “Learn to Lead” class.
 No prior lead climbing experience is necessary but you should be proficient at belaying and be able to top rope a 5.8 climb.
 To sign up, visit the climbing wall.
 A $10 deposit is due upon signing up, which will be returned when you attend the class.
 Please be aware that space is limited to 9 participant.
 Attendance for each of the 3 classes is mandatory.

 Want to take your climbing skills to the next level or get some tips to finish your project climb?
 Check out our “Movement” class.
 To sign up, visit the climbing wall.
 A $10 deposit is due upon signing up, which will be returned when you attend the class.
 Please be aware that space is limited!

 Each fall we host a Top Rope Competition as part of the Mid-Atlantic Collegiate Climbing Series.
 This competition is typically scheduled to occur in November from 10 a.m.–5 p.m. at the JHU Recreation Center.

 Tickets are $12 online and $15 at the door.
 Categories include women’s and men’s advanced, intermediate and beginner.

 Each Spring we host a Bouldering Competition.
 Though this competition is not part of the Mid-Atlantic Collegiate Climbing Series other college and university students are welcome to attend.
 This year’s competition is scheduled for April 2019 from 10 a.m.–4 p.m. at the Recreation Center.

 Tickets will be $10 at the door.
 Categories include women’s and men’s, advanced, intermediate and beginner.

 Climbing Wall Employment

-The JHU climbing wall is looking for students passionate about climbing and teaching climbing skills.
-If you are interested in working at the JHU climbing wall and bouldering cave as either (or both) a Climbing Wall Instructor or a Route Setter please apply online through the link below.
-We accept new applicants the beginning of every Spring semester.
+The JHU climbing wall is looking for students passionate about climbing and teaching climbing skills and routes setters.
+If you are interested in working at the JHU climbing wall and bouldering cave as either (or both) a Climbing Wall Instructor or a Route Setter please apply online through the links below.
+If you want to We accept new applicants at the end of every Fall semester.